isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1288.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-$10,000.00
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note

-Web URL: www.peoplecentral.co
-Contact Hotline: 68372336
-Contact Email: business@peoplecentral.co
+Consists of digital welding machines (hardware) and management software Current adjusting range: minimally +/- 150A
+Option: air-cooled MIG/MAG torch, air-cooled TIG torch, wire feeder, wireless control box

 ### Contact Information